JamesChiDuong/IIS_ClassicMcliecehw/README.md

 The purpose test is interfaces between serial IO and the encaps top module to receive commands and to receive and send data as requested.
 A sequence of commands sends from the host to the FPGA could be:

+**ENCAPSULATION MODULE**

-1. set_seed: This is a the loading seed data from `host/kat/kat_generate/mem_512.kat` to memory in encap_sim module via UART protocol.
+1. set_seed: This is a loading seed data from `host/kat/kat_generate/mem_512.kat` to memory in encap_sim module via UART protocol.

-2. set_pk: This is a the loading public key data from `host/kat/kat_generate/pubkey_32.kat` to memory in encap_sim module via UART protocol.
+2. set_pk: This is a loading public key data from `host/kat/kat_generate/pubkey_32.kat` to memory in encap_sim module via UART protocol.

 3. start_encap: This is a command for starting encapsulation.